Charts

 Hint: limits apply to all datasets in the current chart irrespective of their data range.

-Down-sampling allows you to generate charts over very large datasets to avoid the error above and improve performance of chart rendering.
+Down-sampling allows you to generate charts over very large datasets by aggregating values over a time interval.

 For timeframes of Last hour ,Today ,Yesterday only, by checking the [Downsample] field you will then have the ability to choose a downsample [Interval] for your chart.

-Other, larger timeframes, will enforce down-sampling.
-A default will be applied but you will have the opportunity to change that interval and function applied.
+Other, larger timeframes, will initially use down-sampling with a default interval.
+After the initial display, you will have the opportunity to change the interval and function applied.

 Hint: If available for your selected timeframe, select your down-sample interval before selecting your source fields for improved charting performance.

-This feature is particularly useful for large datasets that will exceed the 10,000 data-point limit or otherwise causing performance problems in your charts.
+This feature is particularly useful for large datasets.
 Downsampling can be used to chart result sets containing up to 250 thousand data points.

 The aggregation applied to each minute interval is taken from [Fields] input field (auto-displayed to you when [downsample] is checked).